dgkim5360/dgkim5360.github.io/_posts/2017-10-24-the-first-step-for-python-asyncio-with-coroutines.md

 ```

 ## Introduction
 Before `asyncio` arrived, there was not a strict distinction between a generator and a coroutine.
-Sometimes one could tell "this is a coroutine" because it contains `= yield` syntax (implying coroutines are for data pipe-lining), but it does not apply always.
+Sometimes one could tell "this is a coroutine" because it contains the `= yield` syntax (implying coroutines are for data pipe-lining), but it does not apply always.

-A traditional coroutine focuses to deals with data as its consumer sends data (or exceptions) to it.
+A traditional coroutine focuses to deal with data as its consumer sends data (or exceptions) to it.
 It naturally controls its states via `= yield` syntax, e.g., it runs until it hits `yield` and waits for a consumer to `send` data.
 In other words, it acts in a concurrent manner.

-With the advent of Python `asyncio` as standard library, [PEP 3156](https://www.python.org/dev/peps/pep-3156/#coroutines) made distinction of `@asyncio.coroutine`-decorated coroutine for suitable use of coroutines with `asyncio`.
+With the advent of Python `asyncio` as standard library, [PEP 3156](https://www.python.org/dev/peps/pep-3156/#coroutines) made the distinction of `@asyncio.coroutine`-decorated coroutine for the suitable use of coroutines with `asyncio`.
 And this coroutine is called **generator-based coroutine** after the invention of **native coroutines**.

-As coroutines have done crucial roles in asynchronous works for Python, Python 3.5 introduced **native coroutines** with brand-new `async` and `await` keywords, to make significant difference of coroutines, especially with `asyncio`.
+As coroutines have done crucial roles in asynchronous works for Python, Python 3.5 introduced **native coroutines** with brand-new `async` and `await` keywords, to make the significant difference of coroutines, especially with `asyncio`.

 So, as the new keywords imply, native coroutines seem to take more weights on this waiting behavior for asynchronous handling in a single thread.